triptych/yui3-heroku-example-simple/README.md

 ============
  * Get [Heroku tools](https://devcenter.heroku.com/articles/quickstart) set up
  * Get Github acct set up
+ * Install [node](http://nodejs.org/) (you need at least v0.8.x)
+ * Fork this project - get your new fork repo url.
- * Clone this project `git clone git@github.com:triptych/yui3-heroku-example-simple.git`
+ * Clone your new fork locally in your machine.
+For example: `git clone git@github.com:triptych/yui3-heroku-example-simple.git`
  * Go into created project directory
  * Test locally by running `node simple.js`
  * Visit in browser `localhost:3000` - should see a grey page with links